 Matthew Harris (DPhil MBBS MSc PGCE FFPH) is a Clinical Senior Lecturer in Public Health, in the Department of Primary Care and Public Health, Imperial College London, and he is an Honorary Consultant in Public Health Medicine in the Imperial College Healthcare NHS Trust.
 His research spans global health, innovation diffusion, and primary care and health services research with a particular focus on bidirectional learning between the NHS and low-income countries (Reverse Innovation).
 This has included measuring unconscious bias against low-income countries, evaluating International Health Partnerships and conducting qualitative research around Reverse Innovation.
 In 2014 he was awarded a Commonwealth Fund Harkness Fellowship to research Reverse Innovation in the US as a Visiting Research Assistant Professor at New York University, under the mentorship of Prof James Macinko (UCLA) and Dr Don Goldmann (Institute for Healthcare Improvement, Boston).
-In 2018 he was awarded an Imperial College London Presidents Excellence Award in Teaching and Learning to advance the Reverse Innovation agenda in higher education by 'decolonizing' the curriculum of the Masters in Public Health.
+In 2018 he was awarded an Imperial College London Presidents Excellence in Teaching and Learning grant to advance the Reverse Innovation agenda in higher education by 'decolonizing' the curriculum of the Masters in Public Health.

 Matthew is an Educational Supervisor for Public Health Specialist Registrars undertaking academic placements at Imperial College and he is a Co-Director of the Masters in Public Health at Imperial College London.
 He leads the Public Health module of the MSc Health Policy, and the Global Health Challenges module and Global Health Innovations module of the Masters in Public Health.